Garden of Bones: Critical reception

 "Garden of Bones" received critical acclaim from most commentators.
-On Rotten Tomatoes, it holds a 97% with an average rating of 8.41 out of 10, based on 29 reviews.
-The site's consensus reads: "Garden of Bones" continues GoT's stellar second season with a bleak, disturbing, and powerful episode that culminates in a bizarre confirmation that the night is indeed dark and full of terrors.
 IGN's Matt Fowler gave it a 9 out of 10, calling it "a ferocious treat, overloaded with misery, torture and a total 'WTF!' black magic-fueled ending".
 Both David Sims and Emily VanDerWerff, two reviewers from The A.V.
 Club, rated it with a B+.
 TV Fanatic's Matt Richenthal also considered it the best of the season but was worried about the ending and how magic would be dealt with in the show.

 There was consensus in considering the episode the most violent and gruesome to date.
 Writing for The Guardian, Sarah Hughes summed it up: "This was an exceptionally violent episode.
 It featured: one death by Direwolf; one graphic foot amputation; two separate uses of a crossbow as a weapon of intimidation; the continued humiliation of Sansa, stripped and beaten on Joffrey's orders; the brutal whipping of a whore again at Joffrey's command; two torture scenes (one of which was interrupted); a couple of backhanders; several dead bodies and one (slightly camp) Qartheen blood oath."

 Many commentators praised the acting in this episode, highlighting Michelle Fairley in the scene where Catelyn receives her late husband's bones and Peter Dinklage when Tyrion confronts his cousin Lancel.
 On Talisa's introduction, Myles McNutt at Cultural Learnings wrote: "The problem is that I’m pretty sure any viewer who watched this would know immediately that she is intended as Robb’s love interest, and there’s a simplicity to that which I object to."